 Couples, Experienced Walkers, Family, Group, Solo Walkers, Beginner

-This delightful circular route is a walk through history and takes in two of the most iconic landmarks on the South Downs.
+This delightful circular South Downs walk is a route through history and takes in two of the most iconic landmarks on the South Downs.
 While offering you an insight into the fascinating history of the region along with 360 degree views.
 As you explore this section of the South Downs you will witness how the landscape has evolved and changed from the Neolithic Times to modern day.

 The walk starts at the foot of Cissbury Ring, the second largest hill fort in England and largest in Sussex.
 From here your circular route touches on various periods throughout history - from neolithic times to Bronze-age and Iron-age sites, the Saxons, Romans and Normans, through to the Second World War and beyond.